 How Ethernet Switches Work: MAC Address Learning and Frame Forwarding

-- MAC addresses are 48-bit hardware identifiers unique to each network interface.
+- 48-bit hardware identifiers unique to each network interface card (NIC).

-- The CAM table (or MAC address table) dynamically maps MAC addresses to switch ports.
+- A dynamic database that maps MAC addresses to switch ports.

 How Ethernet Switches Operate